Artist Spotlight: Recreational Fungus

 NAA: Do you have any special memories from Voodoo?

-NAA: What’s your goal for music, individually or as a group?
+NAA: That’s pretty cool.
+What’s your goal for music, individually or as a group?
 Do you want to pursue music full time?

 Caleb: We want to be the first band on Mars.